Stroke Side Effects: Crying and Laughing Uncontrollably

 Recognize Signs of Stroke and Act F.A.S.T.

-Stroke is a leading cause of death and disability Strokes are serious and can be deadly.
-Being familiar with the signs of stroke and responding quickly can save your older adult’s life or reduce their chance of developing major disabilities.
+Being familiar with the signs of stroke and responding quickly can save an aging adult’s life or reduce their chance of developing significant disabilities.
 Stroke is the 5th leading cause of death in the United States and affects nearly 800,000 people each year.
-It also causes…
+It also causes more serious long-term disabilities than any other disease.
+We explain what a stroke is, common stroke…

 Rehab helps stroke survivors regain abilities Rehabilitation and physical therapy help stroke survivors relearn skills that are lost when parts of their brain are damaged.
 Rehab also teaches new ways of doing things to compensate for disabilities or create new brain pathways for that skill.
 For example, learning to coordinate leg muscles to walk or learning to dress with only one arm.…

-Tips for Communicating with Seniors Who Have Difficulty Speaking After Stroke [Infographic]
+Tips for Communicating with Seniors Following a Stroke

 aphasia communication

-Difficulty speaking after stroke is common When someone is recovering from a stroke, there are both physical and cognitive challenges to overcome.
+Difficulty speaking after a stroke is common When someone is recovering from a stroke, there are both physical and cognitive challenges to overcome.
 One common side effect is aphasia (pronounced ah-fay-zhuh), which affects about one third of stroke survivors.
-It happens when parts of the brain that deal with language are damaged.
+It occurs when parts of the brain that process language are damaged.
 Aphasia doesn’t affect intelligence, but people with this condition might have…

 Understanding High Blood Pressure in Seniors [Infographic]